PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 - A syntax highlighter
 - Etc...

+When using this editor for testing purposes, don't forget to set your environment, in the `Deploy and run transaction` tab to be JavaScript VM.

 ## Step 1 : A product :package:

 First and because each one of them is different, you must create an abstraction of a product.